-genes exerted contrasting roles in the adjustment of stomatal aperture under stressed conditions [35, 36].
+Trehalose, a soluble sugar synthesized via a two-step reaction involving trehalose-6phosphate synthase (TPS), is known for its role in metabolic and osmotic regulation in a variety of organisms.
+Recently, the signaling role of trehalose has emerged in plants.
+Arabidopsis tps1 and tps5 (Class II) loss-of function mutants showed insensitivity and hypersensitivity to ABA induction of stomatal closure, respectively, suggesting that the two genes exerted contrasting roles in the adjustment of stomatal aperture under stressed conditions^{33,34}.
 Here, we identified VuTPS9 belonging to the class II subfamily as one of the hub genes and revealed the different responses of the TPS9 orthologs to progressive drought between cowpea and soybean.
-We provided evidence that overexpression of VuTPS9 increased osmotic stressinduced Gs and Tr inhibition under drought conditions.
+We provided evidence that overexpression of VuTPS9 increased osmotic stress-induced Gs and Tr inhibition under drought conditions.
 This effect is similar to that reported for AtTPS1, a class I TPS gene, but contrasting to that of the class II gene AtTPS5, arguing that the biological functions of TPS genes may not necessarily be related to their subfamily classifications.
 Our network analysis further suggests that the trehalose signal works with the circadian signal, ABA and energy metabolism processes to regulate transpiration rate in the shoots under soil drought conditions.
 Put together, these results add to our knowledge on the roles of the TPS9 gene in drought stress responses.

-The endogenous circadian clock, a time-keeping mechanism, confers environmental fitness to higher plants.
+The circadian clock also plays essential roles in plant development and stress responses.
 The reciprocal interaction between clock- and drought-responsive genes has been reported.
-For example, soybean orthologs of the morning loop component CCA1/LHY were found to negatively control drought tolerance by gating ABA biosynthesis and ABA signaling [37].
-A prevailing transcriptomic reconfiguration by drought stress was observed in the late day in poplus [38].
-Our results revealed different sensitivities as well as patterns of amplitude and phase of certain clock genes to soil drought between cowpea and soybean.
-Similarly, Li et al. (2019) [39] reported that the interfaces between the soybean clock and abiotic stress signals were quite different from those in Arabidopsis, suggesting the contribution of species-specific circadian phases in response to environmental cues.
-The phase shift of gene expression can have a profound effect on related biological processes, as demonstrated in the case of iron utilization efficiency in soybean [36].
-In this study, MD significantly delayed the peak of GmPRR5 like-1 but had little impact on VuPRR5 like-1.
-In addition, the expressions of two RVE orthologs in cowpea but not in soybean showed alterations under MD and SD.
-These results suggested that the core oscillators regulate water budgeting in legumes.
-Furthermore, prevailing transcriptomic reconfiguration was observed in the late afternoon, which was evident at the MD stage for soybean, compared to the SD stage for cowpea.
-The elevated expression of clock genes in late days has been related to increased ABA synthesis in barley [40].
+For example, soybean orthologs of the morning loop component CCA1/LHY were found to negatively control drought tolerance by regulating the ABA pathway35.
+A prevailing transcriptomic reconfiguration by drought stress was observed in the late day in poplus36.
+Our results revealed different sensitivities as well as patterns of amplitude and phase of many clock genes to soil drought between cowpea and soybean.
+Similarly, Li et al. (2019)37 reported that the interfaces between the soybean clock and abiotic stress signals were quite different from those in Arabidopsis, suggesting that species-specific phase changes in response to environmental cues are a norm.
+The phase change of gene expression can have a profound effect on related biological processes, as demonstrated in the case of iron utilization efficiency in soybean37.
+In this study, the expressions of two RVE orthologs in cowpea (but not soybean) showed significant phase changes.
+These results imply that RVEs may be important in water conservation in legumes.
+Furthermore, prevailing transcriptomic reconfiguration was observed in the late afternoon, which, however, was more evident at the MD stage for soybean and SD stage for cowpea, respectively.
+The elevated expression of clock genes in late days has been related to increased ABA synthesis in barley38.
 Given the conserved relationship between ABA and drought response in plants, we assume that the interplay among crop type, drought scenario and TOD had an impact on ABA accumulation and was partly accountable to the contrasting water use behaviors in the two crops.
-Recently, the influences of the circadian clock on the longterm WUE of Arabidopsis were reported [41], providing evidence of the circadian clock gating of plant water budgeting.
+Recently, the influences of the circadian clock on the long-term WUE of Arabidopsis were also reported39, adding the importance of this interplay in plant water budgeting.